 Octopus Hook; A hook with the eye bent backward.
 Used by anglers who “snell” their own hooks.
 The octopus hook is good for minnows as they weigh less and have thin wire allowing bait on the hook to survive longer.

-Sickle Hook; a newer addition to the fishing market with a unique shape.
+Sickle Hook; is a newer addition to the fishing market with a unique shape.
 They are a thin wire hook some anglers swear by when using minnows.
 Designed to prevent hook turns that can result in a loss of fish.
 They have a very sharp point due to the wire size.
 The sharp point requires less power on the hook set.

 Siwash Hook; an open eyes single point hook used to replace treble hooks on lures is the primary use.